Planning a trip to Warrumbungle National Park? Here is everything you need to know about the iconic Breadknife and Grand High Tops walk.

 If you decide to tackle the stairs, you’ll be treated to jaw-dropping views.
 As you climb, you see Belougery Spire from different angles and it looks slightly different each time you see it.
 Keep in mind that what you are looking at is solidified magma travelling upward through what used to be a volcanic vent that had eroded away over the past 13 million years.

 Once you reach the top of the stairs, the trail narrows and takes you to the base of the Breadknife.
 This is as close as you get to this fascinating formation.
 Here, you are walking past the monolithic wall of solidified lava that is about 17 million years old.
-Before long you will walk past a v-shaped gap in the wall where you can see the unusual pattern of hexagonal cracks in the rock that look remarkably similar to the pattern of Sawn Rocks in the nearby Mt Kupitar National Park, only here the column are horizontal.
+Before long you will walk past a v-shaped gap in the wall where you can see the unusual pattern of hexagonal cracks in the rock that look remarkably similar to the pattern of Sawn Rocks in the nearby Mt Kaputar National Park, only here the columns are horizontal.

 Soon you come to a fork in the trail with two somewhat undefined trails to choose from.
 These two trails meet again after about 50 meters and both of them travel parallel to the base of the Breadknife.
 But you’ll have a different experience depending on which trail you pick.
 If you would like an easier path, take the left (lower) trail.
 It is a well-formed sandy trail, easy to walk on.